Lynn Aldrich

 Lynn Aldrich, Breaker, steel, wood, fiberglass, garden hoses, 36" x 32" x 50", 1999.
 Collection of Los Angeles County Museum of Art.

-Lynn Aldrich (born 1944) is an American sculptor whose diverse works draw on a wide range of high and low cultural influences and materials.
-Her work can range from what art writers describe as "slyly Minimalist meditations" on color, light and space to whimsical "Home Depot Pop" that reveals and critiques the excesses—visual, formal and material—of unbridled consumption.
-Critics Leah Ollman and Claudine Ise of the Los Angeles Times have described Aldrich's art, respectively, as a "consumerist spin on the assemblage tradition" and a "witty and inventive brand of kitchen-sink Conceptualism" LA Weekly critic Doug Harvey calls her "one of the most under-recognized sculptors in L.A.," whose hallmarks are the poetic transformation of found/appropriated materials, formal inventiveness and restless eclecticism.
-Aldrich has exhibited at the Museum of Contemporary Art, Los Angeles (MOCA), Los Angeles County Museum of Art (LACMA), Hammer Museum, Santa Monica Museum of Art, and venues throughout the United States and Europe.
-She has been recognized with a Guggenheim Fellowship (2014) and public art collection acquisitions by LACMA, MOCA Los Angeles and the Portland Art Museum, among others.
+Lynn Aldrich (born 1944) is an American sculptor whose art draws from both high and low cultural influences and materials.
+Reviews have characterized her work variously as "slyly Minimalist meditations" on color, light and space and whimsical "Home Depot Pop" that reveals and critiques the visual, formal and material excesses of unbridled consumption.
+Leah Ollman and Claudine Ise of the Los Angeles Times term Aldrich's art, respectively, a "consumerist spin on the assemblage tradition" and a "witty brand of kitchen-sink Conceptualism" LA Weekly's Doug Harvey calls her "one of the most under-recognized sculptors in L.A.," whose hallmarks are the poetic transformation of found materials, formal inventiveness and restless eclecticism.

+Aldrich has exhibited at venues including the Museum of Contemporary Art, Los Angeles (MOCA), Los Angeles County Museum of Art (LACMA), Hammer Museum and Santa Monica Museum of Art.
+She received a Guggenheim Fellowship in 2014 and her work belongs to the public art collections of LACMA, MOCA and the Portland Art Museum, among others.
+She lives and works in the Los Angeles area.